esn/knock/README.md

     > To download and read this eBook on a PC or Mac:
     > * Adobe Digital Editions (This is a free app specially developed for eBooks.
 It's not the same as Adobe Reader, which you probably already have on your computer.)

-The resulting ePub file can be read with any ePub reader.
+The resulting EPUB file can be read with any EPUB reader.

 ## Legality